typo3-trainer-network/tcci-training/slides/certification-preparation/en/Slides.md

 So do not bring your laptop, your colleagues or any cheat sheet with you.

 ---
-name: checklist2
+name: checklist3
 class: h1-fullwidth
 # Exam checklist

 * NDA
-    * Before you can start the exam you will have to agree to the NDA
+    * Before you can start the exam you will have to agree to the NDA.
     * Take your time to read it carefully.
-    * This agreement is created to protect your certification.
+    * This agreement is created to protect the certification.

 ???
 You do not have to bring the signed NDA to the certification - we will provide the NDA and you can sign it before taking the exam.